futsum/project-medicalNoShow/README.md

 <h3> Summary </h3>

 To lower healthcare cost and to provide a smooth healthcare service, healthcare providers need to address the problem of medical appointment no-shows.
 One way of addressing the no-show issue is to predict the behavior of patients; whether or not they keep medical appointments.
 Machine learning models, such as ANN and SVM, can help to identify those patients who are prone to fail to keep their appointments.
 In this project, different ANN and SVM classifiers were developed.
 The performance of each classifier was evaluated.
 Since the goal of the project is to identify the potential no-show patients (true positive), more weight was given to the sensitivity rate of the classifiers than the overall accuracy or specificity rate.
-According the result, at 47% sensitivity rate, a SVM classifier that used a balanced dataset outperformed the other classifiers.
+According to the results, at 47% sensitivity rate, a SVM classifier that used a balanced dataset outperformed the other classifiers.

 <h3> Reference </h3